 Can You Tile a Bathroom in One Day

 Is it possible to tile your bathroom in only one day?
-This depends on several factors, but the simple answer is that yes, it is something you can do in a day.
-However, you’ll need to allow them to dry before you can walk on them.
+This depends on several factors, but the simple answer is that, yes, it is something you can do in a day.
+However, you’ll need to allow them to dry before walking on them.

-One of the major factors that affect how long it takes to tile your bathroom is the size of the tile.
-If the tiles are larger, of course, you’ll use less of them for space.
+One of the major factors that affects how long it takes to tile your bathroom is the size of the tile.
+If the tiles are larger, you’ll use less of them for space.
 When you have a smaller number of tiles to lay down, it should take considerably less time to do so.

 This also applies if you have smaller-sized bathrooms in your house and if you’re using medium tiles.